Arnit9/ML-Workflow-for-Scones-Unlimited-on-Amazon-SageMaker/README.md

 ## Project Overview 📋

-In this project, you will design and implement a scalable image classification model using Amazon SageMaker.
-Your goal is to create a workflow that can distinguish between bicycles and motorcycles, thus aiding Scones Unlimited in assigning delivery professionals to appropriate orders.
+In this project, I've designed and implemented a scalable image classification model using Amazon SageMaker.
+My goal was to create a workflow that can distinguish between bicycles and motorcycles, thus aiding Scones Unlimited in assigning delivery professionals to appropriate orders.
 The project unfolds in several key steps:

 ### Step 1: Data Staging 📂